WebDaD/verbshaker/README.md

 	* image generator for sharing
 	* use intro.js to explain stuff, show button only with no cookie
 	* new Proverb-Button (by cookie, checkbox)
-	* use helmet for security reasons
-	* check with retire
-	* check with nsp
+	* update jquery (from 1.7)
+	* second deploy which only installs minimals and does not test, lint or anything.... also use for Docker